 The ideal strategy to change nothing

-And everything stays as it is because I continue to concentrate on my lousy situation and stick to it, not to be able to change it.
-A very "effective" strategy.
+And everything remains as it is, because I continue to concentrate fully on my lousy situation and hold on to not being able to change it.
+A very “effective” strategy.

 Do you know people who often complain about their job, but apparently never make an effort to look after a better one?
 Are you not so sure about your own job?
 Ask yourself how dead your horse might be?
 Perhaps you have avoided an honest answer to this question so far?